canata09/canata09/github_copilot.md

 </html>
 ```
 ```
-test the new route by
+test the new route by:
 // Todo form component with tailwind classes
 // create todo state
 // create todo state and addTodo function